W. Kent Anger Lab

 Behavioral Assessment and Research System (BARS)

-The lab seeks collaboration opportunities to develop training to improve safety, health and well-being in occupational populations, and to study nervous system function and dysfunction using neurobehavioral and psychological test methods.
-Major areas of specialization are described below.
-Current international collaborations are ongoing in Saudi Arabia, Lebanon, Egypt.
+The lab seeks collaboration opportunities to develop training to improve safety, health and well-being in occupational populations.
+Current international collaborations are ongoing in Saudi Arabia.